 - The Citi Custom Cash℠ Card is offering a $200 cash back bonus after you spend $1,500 on purchases in the first six months of account opening (fulfilled as 20,000 ThankYou Points, which can be redeemed for $200 cash back)

 Take online surveys

-Taking surveys for airline miles has been around forever as a way to earn a small amount of points to keep your miles from expiring.
+A program that has been around forever is taking surveys for airline miles to earn a small number of points to keep your miles from expiring.